This dataset contains quarterly data for fiscal years 2014 and 2015 and is available in the following formats: CSV | XLS

-This dataset contains quarterly data for the fiscal year 2016 - onwards and is available in the following formats:
+This dataset contains quarterly data for fiscal year 2016 and onwards; data for 2016 is based on a 52-week reporting period.
+The dataset is available in the following formats:

 CSV | XLSX

 The goal of the Social Security Administration (SSA) is to improve core services provided to the public and provide alternative methods for conducting business with the agency.
 In support of this goal, SSA is committed to providing equal access to services for limited English proficient (LEP) individuals.
-Generally, LEP individuals require more personalized service, such as interpreter services for face-to-face or telephone interviews and assistance in translating documents across program lines.
-In June 2004, SSA expanded the number of languages we collect in our workload system to 90.
-Our goal is to increase understanding of agency support and ease of Asian Americans & Pacific Islander community’s accessibility to transparency of data related to SSA.
+The above datasets provide quarterly volumes of the Social Security Retirement & Survivors initial claims at the national level for Asian & Pacific Islander language preferences.

 Agency Program Description